 Types of non-conforming loans

-A government-insured mortgage is one backed by either the Federal Housing Administration (FHA loans), the U.S. Department of Veterans Affairs (VA loans) or U.S. Department of Agriculture (USDA loans).
+A government-backed mortgage is one insured or guaranteed by either the Federal Housing Administration (FHA loans), the U.S. Department of Veterans Affairs (VA loans) or U.S. Department of Agriculture (USDA loans).
 These aren’t eligible for Fannie Mae or Freddie Mac to buy, but they are backed by their respective agencies, so you can rest assured they’re safe products.
 Here’s an overview:

 • FHA loans: FHA loans allow you to borrow money for a home purchase with a credit score as low as 580 and a down payment of just 3.5 percent — or a credit score of 500 if you put down 10 percent.
 Unlike some other non-conforming loans, however, you’ll need to pay mortgage insurance premiums with your FHA loan.